-In the Master's course entrance examination for the October Admission applicants are required to pass an online examination on basic academic skills.
-Please select one subject from the following list and enter it in the designated field on the application form with the permission of your academic advisor in the field of your first choice.
+In the first term entrance examination applicants are required to pass an online examination on basic academic skills.
+Please select one subject from the following list and enter it in the designated box on the application form with the permission of your academic advisor in the field of your first choice.
 Applicants will be asked several questions on fundamental knowledge at the undergraduate level from the subject they have selected.

-Subject Topics for Questions Organic chemistry Structures, reactions, and synthesis of organic compounds Biochemistry (Including biophysical chemistry) Structures and properties of biomolecules, proteins and enzymes, metabolism and bioenergy production, equilibrium, reaction kinetics, thermal and statistical mechanics Molecular and cell biology (Including animal developmental biology) Regulation of gene replication and expression, genetic engineering, cell division, cell cycle, cell structures, membrane transport and traffic, signaling, germ cells and fertilization, morphogenesis, cell differentiation and tissue maintenance mechanisms, comparative and evolutionary developmental biology Plant development and physiology Growth and differentiation, plant hormones, environmental responses Brain and neuroscience Neurotransmission and neurointegration, sensory acceptance and motor expression, development an plasticity of nervous system, higher brain function cognitive science Evolutionary biology Genetic variation within/between population, change of gene frequency within population, natural selection and genetic drift, adaptiogenesis by natural selection, molecular phylogeny, speciation and crossbreeding Ecology Ecosystem, crowd, population dynamics, interaction between organisms, substance production, substance circulation, resource utilization, environmental change, material production and cycling Microbiology Structures, classification, inheritance, genome, metabolism ecology, and application of microorganisms
+Subject Topics for Questions Organic chemistry Structures, reactions, and synthesis of organic compounds Biochemistry (Including biophysical chemistry) Structures and properties of biomolecules, proteins and enzymes, metabolism and bioenergy production and enzyme reaction kinetics Molecular and cell biology Regulation of gene replication and expression, genetic engineering, cell division, cell cycle, cell structures, membrane transport and traffic, signaling Animal developmental biology Germ cells and fertilization, body axis formation, developmental fate determination, morphogenesis, cell differentiation and tissue maintenance mechanisms, comparative and evolutionary developmental biology Plant development and physiology Development, growth and differentiation, propagation of plant, plant hormones, environmental responses Brain and neuroscience Neurotransmission and neurointegration, sensory acceptance and motor expression, development and plasticity of nervous system, higher brain function and cognitive science Evolutionary biology Genetic variation within/between population, change of gene frequency within population, natural selection and genetic drift, adaptiogenesis by natural selection, molecular phylogeny, speciation and crossbreeding Ecology Ecosystem, crowd, population dynamics, interaction between organisms, substance production, substance circulation, resource utilization, environmental change, material production and cycling Microbiology Structures, classification, inheritance, genome, me ecology, and application of microorganisms